Sharing your story

 Films, videos and audio pieces should ideally be 2 to 3 minutes long.

 Once your story is published we’ll share it on social media, in our online newsletter, and may also publish it on the Sheffield Mental Health Guide, so more people can read it.
-If you have any concerns about this please raise them before submission.

 Please be aware that occasionally we will be unable to publish your work.
 When this happens we will explain why.
 Reasons might be that the tone does not fit with Sheffield Flourish, e.g. we will not accept any violent, sexist, homophobic or bullying language or it may be that we have already covered the topic or story.